About the Fortune Theatre

 The Fortune's original building plans were discovered by Richard L. Hay, who used the exact plans to design and build the Elizabethan Stage at the Oregon Shakespeare Festival in Ashland, Oregon.
 The Fortune Theatre, once so succinctly described as "This most intimate of theatres" first opened to the public on Saturday, 8th November 1924.
 Built on the site of the old Albion Tavern, it was the first London theatre to be built after World War I.

 Its opening play was Sinners which was penned by Laurence Cowen, who commissioned the architect to design the theatre.
 Unfortunately for Cowen, the play only ran for two weeks.
 Over the course of the following years, there were many other productions at The Fortune Theatre, including some amateur work in the 1930s.
 World War II even saw the venue being used by ENSA, the concert party corp of the Forces.

 Fortune Theatre Covent Garden

 The Fortune Theatre Russell Street is most closely associated, of course, with its current production The Woman In Black which has become a West End legend.
 This enigmatic and brilliant play first took up residence at The Fortune in 1989.
-The theatre and the show celebrated 5000 performances in July 2001 with a huge party, which was held in the Stalls Bar and the auditorium!
+The Woman In Black celebrated 5000 performances at The Fortune Theatre in July 2001 with a huge party, which was held in the Stalls Bar and the auditorium!
 Everyone present agreed that it was a most unforgettable and enjoyable occasion.

 For many years, The Fortune was privately owned, but in December 2001, it became part of the hugely successful Ambassador Theatre Group and joined ATG's nine other West End theatres.

-Fortune Theatre tickets are available for Woman In Black now!
+Fortune Theatre London tickets are available for Woman In Black now!